Fellowships

 • Experience in writing grants, and performing research with abstracts, papers and presentations at scientific meetings.

-Geriatric fellowships are offered through Sparrow/MSU, the Grand Rapids Medical Education Partners, and Hurley Medical Center in Flint, and encourage applicants.
+Geriatric fellowships are offered through the Trinity Family Medicine Residency and encourage applicants.